 The Plant Replacement Reserve is used to fund plant purchases.
-Council transfers to the reserve an amount determine to balance the 10-year requirements and transfers from the reserve the net cost of plant purchases for the year.
+Council transfers to the reserve a fixed amount annually and transfers from the reserve the net cost of plant purchases for the year.

 Professional development reserve

 The Professional Development Reserve is used to fund professional development undertaken by executive officers of Council.
 An annual allocation is provided to each officer and that amount is transferred to the reserve annually, while the cost of professional development undertaken during the year is transferred from the reserve.